ezeilo-su/find-my-course-react-app/README.md

 ![main page](home.png)

-> In this final capstone project, I built a website where users can browse a list of courses.
-The app makes an external API request to retrieve a list of courses from the server.
-The retrieved API data is stored in the ```redux store``` and served the user on demand.
-Authenticated users can add any selected course to their favorites.
-The favorites list is always retrieved from the server on browser load, and stored in the ```redux store```.
-Users can view their list of favourite courses from a link provided.
-They can also remove any existing favourite course.
+## Final Capstone Project - Find My Course

+> In this final capstone project, I completed the following tasks:
+- Use React and Redux to build a website where users can browse a list of courses.
+- Make external API requests to retrieve a list of courses from the server.
+- Store the retrieved API data in the ```redux store```.
+- Create and Remove courses from a list of favourites only if a given user is authenticated.
+- The favourites list is always retrieved from the server on browser load, and stored in the ```redux store```.
+- Render or remove the favourite courses from a link provided.

-> ```React-Redux Hooks``` was used to fetch the requested data from the ```redux store```.
+- Use the ```React-Redux Hooks``` to fetch the requested data from the ```redux store```.

-> ```axios```, a client HTTP API  was used to make external API calls.
+- Use ```axios```, a client HTTP API to make external API calls.

-> ```redux-thunk``` middleware was used to allow an ```async action creator``` function to be returned on ```action dispatch```, instead of the action itself.

-> The app was successfully tested and deployed on heroku.
+- Use the ```redux-thunk``` middleware ```async actions``` dispatch.

+- Deploy app on Heroku.

 ### Languages, Frameworks, Metthods